openlibhums/memory-alpha/content/support/guides/workflow-typesetter.md

 !["The typesetter Dashboard displaying the number of typesetter tasks assigned."](../../support/images/workflow/typesetting-dashboardblock.png)

-You can see the number of open typesetting assignments from here.
+On the dashboard, you can see a block that displays the current number of open typesetting assignments.
 If you click on this block, it will take you to the **Typesetting Assignments** page, and you will be able to see both your currently open typesetting assignments (the top block) and your completed assignments (the bottom block).

 For open assignments, it will display:
 - Title